-The Story Behind the Trends-.
-The NI average has dropped to 78.5% in June 13.
-Castlereagh has been consistently above the NI average and Belfast below.
+The Story Behind the Trends - The NI average has dropped slightly in the past year with all areas above the NI average of 78.5 in June 13 with the exception of Armagh which is very slightly below.
 Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
 Level 5's are contained within the Level 4 or above information from June 2013.